 What States Need HVAC Workers the Most

-HVAC technicians are needed in cities throughout the country, but especially so in states like Florida, California, Texas, New York and Illinois.
+HVAC technicians are in demand across the country, but even more so in Florida, California, Texas, New York and Illinois.
 According to hvacclasses.org, these states need the most HVAC work and are experiencing major construction growth.
 Here’s why:

 • Florida: Hurricanes, education and healthcare facilities.